The easiest and most effective DIY oatmeal mask recipe hands downs. Plus, learn how to customize this easy oatmeal mask for your skin type.

 Optional ingredients for customizing:

-- 1 teaspoon your choice of dried herbs (chamomile, lavender, rose petals, calendula, green tea, etc.)
+- 1 teaspoon dried herbs of your choice (good options include chamomile, lavender, rose petals, calendula, green tea)

 You can use any combination of dried herbs and/or clays that you like.
 Chamomile with calendula, or rose petals with rose clay, or even green tea, lavender, and spearmint.
 Feel free to get creative!